RebeccaHartmanDND/Twitch-Task-Board/README.md

 ### Cycling Commands

 The task board will cycle through available commands every 5 seconds for users to easily reference.
 This feature can be enabled or disabled by modifying the JavaScript configuration.

+### Auto-Scroll

+The task board includes an auto-scrolling feature that ensures the task board remains easy to follow.
+It scrolls up and down to ensure a smooth user experience, automatically adjusting to the task list.

 ## Customization